Lesson 11 - Loop Aggregation¶

 Finally we have to rewire all the navigation logic to take into account our new step.

-We need to change the create_email_address
+We need to change the create_email_address step to forward

-successful email address creations to get_equipment
+successful email address creations to get_equipment.

 navigate: